8th Annual Older Adult Mental Health Awareness Day Symposium

 Learning Objectives:

-1. Examine how improvisational drama can improve older adult’s quality of life and well-being.
+1. Examine how art can improve older adult’s quality of life and well-being.

-3. Identify strategies to implement similar arts programing to support older adult mental health
+3. Identify strategies to implement similar arts programming to support older adult mental health.

 Eligible for 1 CE with live participation